ArnPiano/MusicTransformer/README.md

 midi_in

-Go to project directory and execute process_midi.py Change the config as you prefer execute train.py
+Go to project directory and execute process_midi.py

-Beware: the program creates many checkpoints
+Change the config as you prefer

+execute train.py